alphagov/notifications-node-client/DOCUMENTATION.md

 ### Add a placeholder field to the template

-In Notify, use double brackets to add a placeholder field to the email template.
+In GOV.UK Notify, use double brackets to add a placeholder field to the email template.
 For example:

 "Download your document at: ((link_to_document))"